danbaryaakov/bean-runner/README.md

 * Select the "Spring" generator on the left side panel
 * Enter your project details
 * Click the "Next" button
-* In the left side panel (Dependencies), expand "Web" and check "Vaadin"
+* In the left side panel (Dependencies), expand "Web" and check "Vaadin".
+Also select the "Lombok" generator from the "Developer Tools" section.
 * Click "Create"
 #### Using the Vaadin 24 starter project template
 * Download the "Vaadin 24 - Spring Boot" starter project from https://vaadin.com/hello-world-starters